english-blog/english-blog.github.io/_posts/2013-08-20-48-days-challenge-wake-up-at-5-am-daily.md

 5. Read a book or Listen to an audiobook or Write a blog post
 6. Work on any personal projects, either technical or personal development.

 This is not a final list of tasks.
-I will keep changing the tasks or reorganize it as per my needs in course of time.
+I will keep changing the tasks or reorganize it as per my needs in the course of time.
 I decided to spend 2 hrs compulsory for myself in the morning and additional time as the day permits.
 You can prepare your own list.
 If lists overwhelm you, just do one simple thing like, listen to soothing music, learn an art, go to gym, learn yoga, learn meditation, watch the sunrise, go for a walk in the beach, walk in the grass in barefoot, write a poem etc., - Do whatever that makes you happy, as the first thing in the morning.
 Get it?

 ### What NOT to do?